 - Conduct a park inventory to identify the highest priority projects.
-Make a list of all the necessary tools and materials you will need and decide how you will secure the supplies. - Notify PPR about the date, time and scope of your service day so that we can arrange to support your efforts as resources allow (e.g., schedule a trash pick-up for your park).

-- Draw on community connections for in-kind donations, such as snacks and water for volunteers, tools, materials and any other items your group needs for the workday. - Compile a list of potential volunteers (from the contact information you've collected) and notify them about the upcoming service day two or three weeks ahead of time. - Get the word out to the rest of the community by putting up flyers in the park, in the nearby rec center, at local businesses, community centers, schools and religious institutions.
-Also send out a calendar listing for the event to your local newspaper. - Do an email blast to potential volunteers the day before to remind them about the service day and to wear appropriate attire (clothes they don't mind getting dirty, closed-toe shoes, etc.). - Plan to have a "Welcome Station" where a group member can greet folks as they arrive, register them with the sign-in sheet (Section 4) and distribute membership materials for your group.
+Make a list of all the necessary tools and materials you will need and decide how you will secure the supplies. - Notify PPR about the date, time and scope of your service day so that we can arrange to support your efforts as resources allow (e.g., schedule a trash pick-up for your park). - Praw on community connections for in-kind donations, such as snacks and water for volunteers, tools, materials and any other items your group needs for the workday. - ➤ Compile a list of potential volunteers (from the contact information you've collected) and notify them about the upcoming service day two or three weeks ahead of time. - Get the word out to the rest of the community using social media (e.g. Facebook, NextDoor, etc) and by putting up flyers in the park, nearby rec centers, local businesses, community centers, schools and religious institutions.
+Also send out a calendar listing for the event to your local newspaper. - Send an email blast to potential volunteers the day before to remind them about the service day and to wear appropriate attire (clothes they don't mind getting dirty, closed-toe shoes, etc.). - ▶ Plan to have a "Welcome Station" where a group member can greet folks as they arrive, register them with the sign-in sheet (Section 4) and distribute membership materials for your group.